xiangzhennan/shitcode-web/portfolio/System_implementation/README.md

 <a name="_deploy"></a>
 ## Deployment details - Docker

-To improve portability and ease deployment we use Docker to manage the Node/Mongo environment and ensure that others can easily recreate our production system.
+To improve portability and ease deployment, we use Docker to manage the Node/Mongo environment and ensure that others can easily recreate our production system.